Improving IT Maturity: Why IT Maturity Matters

 Research from analysts shows IT maturity levels have stagnated around halfway up the maturity ladder.
 Organizations are stuck below a “glass ceiling”; the next step seems out of reach.
 Most often, it’s not the latest toolset innovations that they need (cutting edge features tend to benefit high maturity IT organizations).
 Most organizations need to be realistic and focus on the basics; what do we need most.
 Using an IT maturity model to plot out a path to excellence is all about learning to walk before you learn to run.

 Many IT people have come to accept constant firefighting as normal—and that “average” is as good as it gets.
 We disagree, because every day we see organizations pushing through this glass ceiling to build more efficient, effective, and agile IT operations.
-Having said that, only around 10% of all IT organizations self-rank at maturity level 3.0 or above (the point at which Gartner Inc. considers an IT organization to be “mature”).
+Having said that, only 10% of IT organizations self-rank at maturity level 3.0 or above (the point at which Gartner Inc. considers an IT organization to be “mature”).

 Models and roadmaps

-Having an IT maturity roadmap is a critical success factor to breaking through the “glass ceiling” and achieving higher maturity.
+Having an IT maturity roadmap is a critical success factor (CSF) to breaking through the “glass ceiling” and achieving higher maturity.
 A roadmap will help you structure your journey.
 Culturally, IT maturity needs to become part of the mindset of IT (and the business)—and IT people must shed the idea that average is as good as it can get.

 Maturity models often obsess over process maturity, but this is only one aspect.
 When organizations focus too heavily on process maturity they may exhibit highly developed processes and yet still fail to satisfy business expectations—because other aspects of the maturity mix are weak.
 Gartner’s ITScore for Infrastructure and Operations (ITSIO) model evaluates maturity across four attributes: people, processes, technology, and management practices.
 The importance of considering all four angles cannot be overstated.